arangodb/docs/3.10/indexing-geo.md

 its surroundings, but not, for example, the North Pole and the South Pole.

-On the contrary, the polygon:
+On the contrary, the following polygon travels clock-wise around the point `[15, 45]`, and thus its "interior" does not contain `[15, 45]`, but does contain the North Pole and the South Pole:

 ```json
 { "type": "Polygon", "coordinates": [[
   [10, 40], [10, 50], [20, 50], [20, 40], [10, 40] ]] }
 ```

-travels clock-wise around the point `[15, 45]`, and thus its "interior" does not contain `[15, 45]`, but does contain the North Pole and the South Pole.
 Remember that the "interior" is to the left of the given linear ring, so this second polygon is basically the complement on Earth of the previous polygon!